What Is One Concern Voiced By Critics Of Globalization

 Within-Country Inequality

 As mentioned earlier, the benefits of globalization are not always evenly distributed.
 Highly skilled workers in developed countries may see their wages rise due to increased demand for their services in the global market.
-However, less-skilled workers may face declining wages or job losses due to competition from lower-wage workers in developing countries.
+Even so, less-skilled workers may face declining wages or job losses due to competition from lower-wage workers in developing countries.
 This can lead to a widening gap between the rich and the poor within developed countries.

 Between-Country Inequality

-For example, developed countries often maintain protectionist barriers to agricultural imports, which can harm farmers in developing countries.
+Take this: developed countries often maintain protectionist barriers to agricultural imports, which can harm farmers in developing countries.
 They may also use their economic and political power to negotiate trade agreements that benefit their own companies and industries.

 The Role of Multinational Corporations